wmcics30/cs30-major-project-4pics/proposal.md

     - appear under grid ✓
 - when press key, letter into blank ✓
 - when press backspace letter deletes ✓
-- when press try word/enter key or when blanks full, check if word is correct
+- when press try word/enter key, check if word is correct ✓
     - if correct checkmark appear to indicate correct
-        - move to next level screen
+        - move to next level screen ✓
+    - if incorrect,
+        - display x
-    - if incorrect, x and go back to being able to type guesses
+        - go back to being able to type guesses ✓
 - background music
 - sound effects
     - when type letter